Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): Scattered light detection of a possible disk wind in RY Tau: Observations data reduction

 \subsection{Archival \textit{SPHERE/ZIMPOL}}

-The observations in I'-band ($\lambda_c$=790nm) were published in \citet{2019AA...628A..68G}.
-We use their processed data and only briefly summarize the observation and data reductions strategy.\\ The observation were performed with the SPHERE sub-instrument ZIMPOL in the differential polarimetric imaging mode, alternating between two de-rotator orientations with 60$^{\circ}$ difference and additional dithering.
+The observations in the I' band ($\lambda_c$=790nm) were published in \citet{2019AA...628A..68G}.
+We used their processed data and only briefly summarize the observation and data reductions strategy.\\ The observations were performed with the SPHERE sub-instrument ZIMPOL in the differential polarimetric imaging mode, alternating between two de-rotator orientations with a 60$^{\circ}$ difference and additional dithering.
 The observation sequence consisted of alternating slow and fast polarimetry mode observations.
-The former allowed for long individual exposures with high signal-to-noise in the outer disk region, while the latter aimed for resolving the innermost disk region, with short exposures.
+The former allowed for long individual exposures with a high signal-to-noise ratio in the outer disk region, while the latter aimed to resolve the innermost disk region, with short exposures.
 For the slow-polarimetric observations, a Lyot coronograph with a diameter of 155 mas was inserted into the beam to mask the central star.
 Individual frame integration times of 50s and 20s were used for the slow- and fast-polarimetric modes, respectively.
-The standard reduction used in \citet{2014ApJ...790...56A, 2016AA...588A...8G} was used to process the DPI observations to obtain the final Stokes parameters Q and U as well as the polarized intensity PI and the azimuthal Stokes parameters $Q_\phi$ and $U_\phi$.
+The standard reduction used in \citet{2014ApJ...790...56A} and \citet{2016AA...588A...8G} was used to process the DPI observations to obtain the final Stokes parameters Q and U as well as the polarized intensity PI and the azimuthal Stokes parameters $Q_\phi$ and $U_\phi$.
 In this work, we only make use of the $Q_\phi$ image.